-17. Protests and Requests for Redress.
+16. Protests and Requests for Redress.

-17.1 Protest and Scoring Inquiry forms will be available at the Judges Secretary's table located in the glassed-in room behind the Official Notice Board on the upper level of the Clearwater Community Sailing Center.

-17.2 As soon as practical after the docking of the race committee finish boat, that docking time will be posted on the official notice board.
-Protests and requests for redress shall be lodged at the Judges Secretary's table within 45 minutes of that posted docking time.

-17.3 Protests and requests for redress will be heard in the approximate order of posting.
-The time and place of the hearings will be posted on the official notice board within 30 minutes after the end of the protest filing time.
-This is the notice required by rule 63.2.

-17.4 Except for the Laser Radial Class, Rules 62 and 66 are changed so that on the last day of the qualifying series and the last scheduled day of racing a request for redress or for reopening a hearing, based upon a protest committee's decision or a scoring error, shall be delivered

-- (a) within the protest filing time limit if the requesting party was informed of the decision on the previous day; - (b) no later than 30 minutes after the requesting party was informed of the decision on that day.

-17.5 Alleged breaches of instructions which are annotated [NP] will not be grounds for protest by a boat.
-This changes rule 60.1(a).
-Penalties for breaches of these [NP] instructions are at the discretion of the Protest Committee.
+- 16.1 Protest and Scoring Inquiry forms will be available at the Judges Secretary's table located in the glassed-in room behind the Official Notice Board on the upper level of the Clearwater Community Sailing Center. - 16.2 As soon as practical after the docking of the race committee finish boat, that docking time will be posted on the official notice board.
+Protests and requests for redress shall be lodged at the Judges Secretary's table within 45 minutes of that posted docking time. - 16.3 Protests and requests for redress will be heard in the approximate order of posting.
+The time and place of the hearings will be posted on the official notice board within 15 minutes after the end of the protest filing time.
+This is the notice required by rule 61.1b and 63.2. - 16.4 If the Race Committee posts a list of boats scored OCS, UFD or BFD on the official notice board before the protest time limit, a request for redress based on such posted score shall be made no later than one hour after the posting time.
+This changes RRS 62.2. - 16.5 Rule 62.2 is changed so that on the last day of the qualifying series and the last scheduled day of racing a request for redress or for reopening a hearing, based upon a protest committee's decision or a scoring error, shall be delivered - (a) within the protest filing time limit if the requesting party was informed of the decision on the previous day; - (b) no later than 30 minutes after the requesting party was informed of the decision on that day. - 16.6 Penalties for breaches of Rules other than Parts 2 and 3 of the RRS will be at the discretion of the Protest Committee.

-18. Scoring
+17. Scoring

-18.1 The series for Laser and/or Laser Radial classes may consist of a qualifying round and then a final round of Gold and Silver fleets where boats are assigned to Gold or Silver based on qualifying round scores.
+17.1 The series for Laser and/or Laser Radial classes may consist of a qualifying round and then a final round of Gold and Silver fleets where boats are assigned to Gold or Silver based on qualifying round scores.
 Scores from races in both rounds will be used to determine a boat's final series score.
 There will be no qualifying round for the Laser 4.7 class series.